Video length: 5:48 min.Learn more about Teaching Climate Literacy and Energy Awareness»

 Teaching Tips | Science | Pedagogy |

-- Middle Level: show in class to introduce concepts, then follow on with more in-depth discussion/exercises.
+- Middle School: show in class to introduce concepts, then follow on with more in-depth discussion/exercises.

 - High School: have students view as part of a homework assignment.